 5 Through him we received grace and apostleship to bring about obedience that comes from faith, for his name’s sake, among all the nations, 6 among whom you are also called to belong to Jesus Christ.

 7 To all who are in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father and the Lord Jesus Christ.

 Paul’s Desire to Visit Rome

 8 First, I thank my God through Jesus Christ for all of you, that your faith is proclaimed throughout the whole world.
-9 For God (whom I serve in my spirit in preaching the gospel of his Son) is my witness of how unceasingly I make mention of you always in my prayers, 10 requesting, if by any means, that I may at last, by the will of God succeed in coming to you.
-11 For I long to see you, that I may impart to you some spiritual gift, so that you may be established; 12 that is, that I, with you, may be encouraged in you, each of us by the other’s faith, both yours and mine.
+9 For God (whom I serve in my spirit in preaching the gospel of his Son) is my witness of how unceasingly I make mention of you always in my prayers, 10 requesting that I may at last, if by any means and by the will of God succeed in coming to you.
+11 For I long to see you, that I may impart to you some spiritual gift, so that you may be established, 12 that is, that I, with you, may be encouraged in you, each of us by the other’s faith, both yours and mine.

-13 Now I don’t want you to be unaware, brothers, that I often planned to come to you, and was hindered so far, that I might have a fruitful harvest among you just as I have had among the rest of the Gentiles.
+13 Now I do not want you to be unaware, brothers, that I often planned to come to you and was hindered so far, that I might have a fruitful harvest among you just as I have had among the rest of the Gentiles.
 14 I am under obligation to both Greeks and to foreigners, both to the wise and to the foolish.
 15 So I am eager to preach the gospel to you also who are in Rome.

 and all the nations that forget God.